Doc077/melonly-core/README.md

 ```

 Your application will be available on `localhost:3000` by default.
 You can change the port in `.env` configuration file.

+If you don't want to open the browser automatically, use the `npm run start:dev` command.

 ## Directory Structure